 Starting with what students already know – the songs they love – they will then investigate the cultural, historical and financial sides of music and the music industry through discussions and readings.
-Participants will study all of this in the context of New York City, one of the most vibrant and important musical capitals in the world, having in-depth discussions with artists and leaders from the business.
+Participants will also have in-depth discussions with artists and leaders from the business, getting access to today’s music experts few people are able to accomplish.
 The goal of this course is to help students get started on a lifetime of exploring music as well as help them uncover pathways to working in the music industry.

 Summer Academy enables students to dive deep into a course of study, sharpening skills for their academic and professional futures.
 Each course is carefully designed to suit student interests and encourage intellectual curiosity.

 • The course will teach students to move beyond the question of what music is “good,” to instead question how markets are shaped, how tastes are formed and how stars are born.

 • Students will hear firsthand about the inner workings of the music industry from guest speakers in the business.

 • Students will learn how to collaborate and write critically about the craft of songwriting and music production by studying samples, musical references and production styles.

 • Possible virtual site visits include: Central Park SummerStage, Brooklyn Museum and locales associated with music production and the industry.